Acquiring and Merchant Acquiring Services 01 1

 If a business does not have acquiring, it inevitably loses customers and profits.
 The possibility of cashless payment brings the following benefits to a business:

-• Increased revenue.
-Sometimes customers do not have enough cash to make a purchase, but they have enough money on their cards.
-More often than not, once cashless payment is enabled, the average purchase receipt increases.
-Users have the opportunity to spend more or pay for goods with a credit card.
+• More revenue: Sometimes, customers do not have enough cash to make a purchase, though they have sufficient money on their cards.
+More often, once cashless payment is enabled, the average purchase receipt increases.
+Users have the opportunity to spend more or pay for goods by credit card.

 Who needs acquiring and how compulsory it is